-The Group will continue to focus on its operational efficiency, cost control, cash conservation and ensuring sustainability of its existing businesses.
+The Group will continue to focus on its operational efficiency, cost control, cash conservation and ensuring sustainability of its existing businesses despite global economic uncertainties as a result of the lingering impact of the endemic phase of COVID-19 and outbreak of war between Russia and Ukraine.
 Although the market condition is expected to remain challenging and is likely to impact the Group's existing business performance, management will continue to focus on its existing businesses, without incurring major capital expenditure, while considering new business opportunities for growth.